-Thank you for considering the Museum Center at 5ive Points for your charitable giving!
-The Museum Center at 5ive Points relies on individuals, foundations, and corporate entities to support our outstanding exhibitions, education programs, and other initiatives for a vibrant, growing community in Cleveland, TN.
+Thank you for considering the Museum & Cultural Center at 5ive Points for your charitable giving!
+The Museum & Cultural Center at 5ive Points relies on individuals, foundations, and corporate entities to support our outstanding exhibitions, education programs, and other initiatives for a vibrant, growing community in Cleveland, TN.
 We will continue to provide the critical services and education to our students and community with your help.
 Gifts can support many areas of MC5P, including exhibitions, educational programs, archives, and enhancement of the Museum’s general operations.

 ALL DONATIONS ARE 100% TAX DEDUCTIBLE